GET H2 projects

 • By building the new pipeline from Dorsten to Hamborn, OGE and Thyssengas are creating an additional connection in the direction of the Ruhr area to connect the ThyssenKrupp steelworks, which is also converting its production to hydrogen-fuelled direct reduction plants.

-The final step is to connect Salzgitter AG via existing Nowega gas pipelines by 2030, which will be converted to transport hydrogen.
-By using the green hydrogen in refineries, in steel production and for other industrial uses, the overall project has a CO2 avoidance potential of up to 16 million tonnes by 2030.
+The final step is to connect Salzgitter AG via existing Nowega gas pipelines, which will be converted to transport hydrogen.
+By using the green hydrogen in refineries, in steel production and for other industrial uses, the overall project has a CO2 avoidance potential of up to 16 million tonnes.